greenheartgames/greenworks/README.md

     * SteamAPI_Init() failed; no appID found.
 Steam can't determine for which steam application you are trying to initialise the API.
 Either launch the game from Steam, or put the file `steam_appid.txt` containing the correct appID in your app folder. steam_appid.txt should contain just your application id, nothing else.

+License
+===
+Greenworks is published under the MIT license.
+See `LICENSE` file for details.

+Help us improve!
+===
+Greenworks was developed to enable a minimum set of features for the Game Dev Tycoon release and could surely use more development.
+If you improve the project please consider opening a pull-request.